LEARN HOW TO Take control of your health

-Over the years, through my recovery, I learned that for me, there are certain things I need to do to keep myself healthy, energetic, and vital.
-There are certain places where I simply don’t have wiggle room.
-With an understanding that I’m choosing health, and the tools to care for myself, I don’t mind a bit.
+What I learned is that there are certain things I need to do to keep myself healthy, energetic, and vital.
+There are certain places where I simply don’t have wiggle room and other places that I can be flexible with my choices.

 Your sweet spot is where you are doing what you need to do to care for yourself with your healthcare, nutrition, and lifestyle.
 A place where everything lines up and the changes that might have seemed daunting are second nature to you.
 A place where you feel the best you can — given the life you’ve got.
 I’m here to help you discover where that spot is for you.